Holcim-Lafarge cement deal hangs in the balance

 LAFONT QUESTIONS

 Lafont has headed Lafarge since 2007 and was the architect of the acquisition of Egypt-based peer Orascom that saddled the company with debt.
-He has clashed in recent weeks with some executives at Holcim, said the shareholder, who declined to be named.
+He has clashed in recent weeks with Holcim, the shareholder, who declined to be named, said.

 A Paris-based analyst said Lafont would emerge weakened from the saga, regardless of whether the deal can be saved.